-[Updated 7 Januray 2019] The squash racquet bag you walk into a court with doesn’t just hold your stuff but also makes a statement.
+[Updated March 2022] The squash racquet bag you walk into a court with doesn’t just hold your gear; it also makes a statement.
 You need a bag that can hold your squash ball, squash racquet, shoes and a change of clothes without you struggling to zip it shut.
 If you are looking for the best squash bag, then relax because we did the research and found five bags that will definitely interest you.

 Types of Squash Bags

 Some of the features you should consider when shopping for a squash racquet bag include size, durability, weight, quality, price and the design of the squash bag.
 There are four types of squash racquet bags:

 They are very spacious and may have a single strap or a double strap.
 You can only wear these bags on your shoulder.

 These are smaller than the shoulder bag.
 Squash racquets do not fit completely into the bag so the racquet handles tend to stick out of the bag.

 Looks like your typical gym bag and can fit all of your stuff comfortably.

 Allows you safely to travel with your equipment and gear on airplanes.

 Difference between Standard and Premium Range of Squash Bags

 You can buy a standard or premium squash racquet bag depending on how you plan to use it.
 The standard racquet bags normally have at least two compartments that can hold a couple of racquets and one pair of shoes.
 They also tend to have only one shoulder strap and a couple of handles.